Brandon Wilson (American football)

-Brandon Wilson (born July 27, 1994) is an American professional football safety.
+Brandon Wilson (born July 27, 1994) is an American former professional football player who was a safety in the National Football League (NFL).
 He played college football for the Houston Cougars.

 College career

-Wilson played on both sides of the ball at Houston, at cornerback behind William Jackson III and also at running back.
+Wilson played on both sides of the ball at the University of Houston, at cornerback behind William Jackson III and also at running back.
 He also played on special teams as a kick returner.
 Wilson's junior season in 2015 included multiple touchdowns on offense, defense and special teams.
 Wilson's college career was highlighted by his famous 110 yard touchdown return after a missed field goal attempt by Oklahoma on September 3, 2016.
 Officially, the return went for 100 yards, even though Wilson fielded the 53-yard missed field goal in the back of his own end zone.
-The Houston Cougars went on to defeat the #5 ranked Oklahoma Sooners in the week one upset.
+The Cougars went on to defeat the #5 ranked Oklahoma Sooners in the week one upset.